 Keeping Operating Temperatures Low

-Engineers know all too well that heat generated from motors can be an issue in temperature-sensitive applications.
-Unlike with traditional machine design, however, exoskeleton engineers don’t have the usual motor cooling options (fans, water, insulation, etc.) at their disposal due to size and weight constraints.
+Engineers know all too well that heat generated from motors can become a major issue in temperature-sensitive applications.
+In **exoskeleton design**, however, engineers don’t have many traditional motor-cooling options because of strict size and weight limits, including:

-While typical motors operate at a maximum winding temperature of 155 degrees Celsius (over 300 degrees Fahrenheit), motors chosen for exoskeleton design must perform adequately at much lower temperatures, without the advantage of the aforementioned cooling systems.
-Unfortunately, exoskeleton engineers are often presented with frameless motor designs made for industrial robotics applications, which are running at temps that may exceed practical levels for exoskeleton equipment—given that it will come into close contact with a user’s body.
+Typical motors can operate at a maximum winding temperature of 155°C (over 300°F), but motors used in exoskeletons must perform reliably at much lower temperatures—without the cooling methods listed above.
+The challenge is that engineers are often offered frameless motor designs made for industrial robotics applications, and these can run at temperatures that exceed what’s practical for exoskeleton equipment, especially since the device sits close to the user’s body.

 Sizing for Safety & Mobility